datagouv/hydra/README.md

 ![Full workflow architecture](docs/archi-idd-IDD.drawio.png)

 The hydra crawler is one of the components of the architecture.
-It will check if resource is available, analyze the type of file if the resource has been modified, and analyze the CSV content.
+It will check if resource is available, analyse the type of file if the resource has been modified, and analyse the CSV content.
 It will also convert CSV resources to database tables and send the data to a udata instance.

 ![Crawler architecture](docs/hydra.drawio.png)